In this article, we look at some of the best OBD2 scanners for Chrysler, Dodge, Jeep, and Fiat vehicles.

-Here are some of the most common problem that can trigger Dodge check engine light.
+Seven of the most common problems that can cause the check engine light to come on are:

 - A failed spark plug or ignition coil

-- Mass air flow sensor needs to be replaced.
+- A mass airflow sensor needs to be replaced.

 - Loose gas cap or gas cap needs to be replaced.